ArmoredDefiance/TickyBot-Clone/README.md

 This App was created by Justin Law for the Chingu Solo Project.

 ## Features
-..*The app links to slack, when any of the add to slack buttons are clicked.
+* A fully responsive recreation of the TickyBot Landing Page
-..*Smooth scrolling upon clicking a link that redirects to a section on the page.
+* Smoothscroll for navbar links and "Scroll to Top" button.
-..*Responsive sizing for desktop, tablets and phones.
+* The 'Add to Slack' buttons redirects to the slack.com page.

 ## Tech Used
 This was written using HTML, vanilla CSS, and vanilla Javascript.